Chun-Li: Gameplay

-Chun-Li's gameplay style changes notably from game to game, with for example Champion Edition restoring her flipping attacks that have been removed from the original version of Street Fighter II.
+Chun-Li's gameplay style changes notably from game to game; for example, Champion Edition restored her flipping attacks that have been removed from the original version of Street Fighter II.
 Street Fighter III: 3rd Strike marked a strong departure from previous incarnations as it featured a large number of revamped moves.
-Chun-Li started as a weak and fast close-range fighter compared to the bigger male characters from Street Fighter II with the best aerial ability in the game, but she steadily gained an array of different moves through the games, such as a projectile attack or an anti-air defensive move, which steered her towards a more balanced type with an emphasis on poking and control of neutral game thanks to a rich set of non-special moves of relatively long range.
+Chun-Li started as a weak and fast close-range fighter compared to the bigger male characters from Street Fighter II; she also had the best aerial ability in the game.
+Chun-Li steadily gained an array of different moves through the games, such as a projectile attack or an anti-air defensive move, which steered her towards a more balanced type with an emphasis on poking and control of neutral game thanks to a rich set of non-special moves of relatively long range.
 She has been noted to be one of the most powerful characters in the game, alongside Ken and Yun.

 Street Fighter Alpha 2 and Alpha 3 feature Chun-Li's original outfit from Street Fighter II as an alternate version of the character with alternate special abilities and Super Combos.
 CVG opined she was "the most-improved character in Alpha 2, and possibly the #1 character in the whole game."
 She was considerably weakened in Street Fighter EX, but has remained one of the fastest characters.
 The development team for Street Fighter EX attempted to bring Chun-Li back to her roots as an agility-oriented character by, among other things, restoring her Spinning Bird Kick and removing the fireball attack she acquired in Street Fighter II Turbo as they felt the projectile attack had too radically altered her originally agile fighting style.
 Her appearances in the Marvel vs. Capcom series are reminiscent of her early gameplay, featuring her as one of the fastest characters in the games.